Berikai/blog-berikai/source/_posts/feeling-left-behind-in-the-routine.md

 ### In the end, I realized that
 - Everybody is different, I shouldn't compare myself with other people.
 - Social media is taking my energy, and time.
 Yet, it also damages my perception of normal.
-- Doomscrolling rotts my brain.
+- Doomscrolling rots my brain.
 It's literally like an addiction if it is not controlled properly.
 - I should prioritize myself in my life.
 Love yourself.
 - Taking care of the health of my body is crucial.
 - Sleep schedule is more important than I imagine.